World Happiness Report:-

 The GNH Index is constructed based upon a robust multidimensional methodology known as the Alkire-Foster method.

-The Alkire Foster (AF) method is a way of measuring multidimensional poverty developed by OPHI’s (Oxford Poverty and Human Development Initiative) Sabina Alkire and James Foster
+The Alkire Foster (AF) method is a way of measuring multidimensional poverty developed by OPHI’s (Oxford Poverty and Human Development Initiative) Sabina Alkire and James Foster.

 Building on the Foster-Greer-Thorbecke poverty measures, it involves counting the different types of deprivation that individuals experience at the same time, such as a lack of education or employment, or poor health or living standards.